Adult Safeguarding Reviews

 Ann was a 77 year old woman with a diagnosis of Chronic Schizophrenia who suffered from several issues, including self-neglect, which was linked to her mental ill health.
 The learning from the review can be found in the final overview report.

 The Board commissioned Independent Reviewers, Paul Kingston and Emma Mortimer to complete the review.
-All agencies involved, and KW’s family and friends contributed to the Review.
+All agencies involved, and Annie’s family and friends contributed to the Review.

 The Board partners have been working hard to address the issues identified in the report, in order to improve the way agencies work together.

-Our heartfelt sympathies are extended to KW’s family and friends for their tragic loss.
+Our heartfelt sympathies are extended to Annie’s family and friends for their tragic loss.

 Helen – July 2017